Camino Francés 2014

 I reached Ciruena and it was still dark, but the sun was rising.
 No clouds in the sky.
 I remembered my time here last year passing the vast housing estate beside the golf course.
 As far away from a Camino town as you can go.
 I try to imagine living here but can’t.
 Finding the way out of this town is pretty difficult and I become lost again.
 I take a road out and lose all sight of arrows….I retrace my steps.
 Gps even fails.
 I can’t even see the albergue although I see a sign pointing me in it’s direction.
 Lost is not a great place to be hmm.
 But just as I walk backwards, I see a woman from England and she tells me “It’s that way”, pointing me in the right way.
 I thank her and move on.
 I notice she was carrying the Brierley guide.
 The same guide that is sitting inside my pack.
 How lazy of me!

 I reckon I spent the bones of an hour sitting in the same chair at the cafe in Granon.
-Soaking up the atmosphere, drinking and saying hello to everyone going by.
+Soaking up the atmosphere, drinking, and saying hello to everyone going by.
 Time meant nothing to me!
 I was due to finish up the following day and I didn’t want it to end.
 I was hoping the remaining day and a bit would drag out.
 We left Granon; Bob, Dave, Liam and myself.
-The next 3 or 4 kms were uninteresting.
+The next 3 or 4 km were uninteresting.
 We were walking alongside a road and the terrain was flat.
-It was great to be chatting to the lads again however.
+It was great to be chatting to the lads again, however.
 Liam fell behind after a while before we reached the border to Castille y Leon, which is the largest province of Spain.
-The first town we encountered was Redecilla del Camino, which is just off a main road.
-It literally is a road which consists of a restaurant, a hotel, an albergue and a church.
+The first town we encountered was Redecilla del Camino, which is just off the main road.
+It literally is a road that consists of a restaurant, a hotel, an albergue, and a church.
 A number of houses lie off the main road.
 The albergue “Albergue municipal San Lázaro” has 52 bunk beds and is a steal at €5.
-It wasn’t open when I arrived so myself Bob and Dave waited outside the bar and had a drink and a snack.
+It wasn’t open when I arrived so Bob and Dave and I waited outside the bar and had a drink and a snack.
 One last Coca Cola before my last day tomorrow.

 Eventually, the albergue opened at 1 pm and I said goodbye to the lads.
 They had beds booked in Viloria de Rioja, the next town.
-I’m quite happy to “ad-lib” the Camino.
-Some people like to book in advance, but I prefer to let the Camino provide for me.
 I was very lucky with the weather also, as just as I entered the albergue, the heavens opened.
 I had dinner in the bar down the road and more good people, new people.
 The next day is my final day, 12km to Belorado.